zerothi/sisl/docs/introduction.rst

    such that creating geometries for tight-binding models becomes a breeze.

-2. Easy creation of tight-binding Hamiltonians via intrinsic and very fast algorithms for creation sparse matrices.
+2. Easy creation of tight-binding Hamiltonians via intrinsic and very fast algorithms for creating sparse matrices.
    One of the key-points is that the Hamiltonian is treated as a matrix.
    I.e. one may easily specify couplings without using routine calls.
    For large systems, `>100,000`, it also becomes advantegeous to iterate on